grantskis/solo-friday-robogear/README.md

 #### Technologies Used:
 - Website, CSS, and JavaScript coded in Visual Studio Code.
 - JavaScript testing, breaking, and retesting conducted in [jsconsole](https://jsconsole.com/).
+- Icons used are open source and are provided by [Boxicons](https://boxicons.com/).
+- Color scheme generated with the help of [Coolors](https://coolors.co/).

 ##### License
 - _GNU AGPLv3_